Psykopear/datfiles/README.md

 I use a lot of weird forks on AUR, that's not the recommended thing, you should probably stick to packages maintained by the arch developers when possible.

+## Repos
-volnoti sxhkd i3-gaps-next-git i3blocks-gaps-git pamixer playerctl feh i3lock-fancy-dualmonitors-git rofi compton stow urxvt
+sxhkd pamixer playerctl feh rofi compton stow rxvt-unicode xorg xorg-xinit base-devel git
+## AUR
+libinput-gestures volnoti i3-gaps-next-git i3blocks-gaps-git i3lock-fancy-dualmonitors-git